5 Mobile Testing Challenges and Solutions

 If your mobile test needs are immense and often, a good idea is to invest in creating your own mobile test lab.

-Or one can as well look for solutions to hire an external test lab or explore the cloud mobile lab solutions.
+One can also look for solutions to hire an external test lab or explore cloud mobile lab solutions.
 Many companies have already started venturing into it.
 Some of the websites of these companies are:

 Mobile App Testing Labs in Secure Private Cloud: